PabloSanchez2002/PabloSanchez2002.github.io/index.md

 layout: default
 title: "Home"
 ---
-### I'm currently on my 4th year of university at U.A.M.
 ### I'm always looking for new ways to improve myself.
 I've always been interested in technology and been curious about how things work.
 I'm a person that likes to learn new things and I'm always open to learn new technologies.

 _This is how you can reach me:_